seafoam6/kim-deal-with-it/README.md

 # kim-deal-with-it
-A Kim Deal appreciation twitter-bot
+A Kim Deal appreciation twitter-bot, in no way associated with the real Kim Deal.